aksgoel/P3_Behavior_Cloning/writeup_report.md

 ![model architecture] (https://github.com/aksgoel/P3_Behavior_Cloning/blob/master/Steering_Images/center_2016_12_01_13_43_28_912.jpg)

 To improve left and right turn coorection, I used images from left and right camera of car.
+Here a steering angle correction of +3.0 and -3.0 were appled.
 Here are examples of left and right camera images:

 - left camera